Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 \subsection{Our contributions}

-To the best of our knowledge, this is the first work to incorporate feedback information directly into the construction of testing thresholds for online FDR procedures and to extend this idea to the setting of online conformal testing.
-Our main contributions are twofold:
+To the best of our knowledge, this is the first work to incorporate feedback information directly into the construction of testing thresholds for online FDR procedures and to employ this idea to online conformal testing.
+Our main contributions are summarized as follows:

-\begin{itemize} \item \textbf{Generalized alpha‐investing with feedback (GAIF).} GAIF is both comprehensive and flexible: it can enhance almost any existing method within the traditional GAI family, and it naturally extends to more complex scenarios—such as delayed feedback and local dependence.
-We prove that GAIF-based procedures maintain valid FDR control under independence and valid mFDR control under local dependence.

-\item \textbf{Online conformal multiple testing.} We extend GAIF to the setting of \emph{online conformal multiple testing}, providing explicit construction of valid, independent \(p\)-values (for null hypotheses) by dynamically updating the calibration dataset in this context.
-By suitably modifying the GAIF rules, we obtain a finite‐sample guarantee of mFDR control for our procedure, {\it online conformal testing with feedback} (OCTF).
-This extension bridges the gap between traditional online multiple testing and conformal inference, yielding distribution‐free, model‐agnostic tools for real‐time decision‐making.
-Moreover, we introduce an online model‐selection criterion: predictive models and conformity scores are chosen adaptively based on feedback, further improving power, especially under distribution shifts among non‐nulls. \end{itemize} We provide rigorous proofs for all proposed methods.
-Extensive simulations and real‐data experiments demonstrate that our procedures substantially outperform existing approaches while effectively controlling the online FDR when feedback information is provided.